ayah825/cse15l-lab-reports/lab-report-3.md

 ...
 ```

 > As you can see it does eaxctly what you would expect.
+This could be helpful if you did not care about
-Let's try to use this command but with wc to count the number of words.
+> the context of a string being mentioned.
+Let's try to use this command but with `wc` to count the number of words.
 > This would be done by using the command `grep -oi health 1468-6708-3-1.txt | wc`.

 ```